YuriiShyshkin/LWSPerformance/README.md

 # LWS Performance issue.

 ### Preconditions:
+* Ensure that an org has Summer'23 Salesforce Release.
 * Create static resource with JSZip.js file and name it "JSZip".
 * Create Aura component with files from LoadZipFiles folder.
 * Create Lightning Component Tab LoadZipFiles with created LoadZipFiles Aura Component.